'He could be anywhere now:' Search continues for Texas man suspected of killing his neighbors after being asked to stop firing his rifle outdoors - KESQ

 Some of the individuals inside the home had moved there from Houston just days ago, according to the sheriff.

+Wilson Paz, the Honduras director general of migrant protection, confirmed to CNN that all five victims are Honduran.

+Honduras’ foreign minister, Enrique Reina, said on social media, “We demand that the full weight of the law be applied against those who are responsible for this crime,” adding that the Honduran consulate in Houston is making contact with the families of the victims as it learns more about the investigation.

-The FBI Houston Field Office is assisting the sheriff’s office in the search, the agency announced in a Saturday tweet.
+The FBI Houston Field Office is assisting the sheriff’s office in the search for Oropeza, the agency announced in a Saturday tweet.

 The attack joins a list of more than 170 mass shootings that have happened in the US so far this year, according to the Gun Violence Archive.
 Both CNN and the archive define a “mass shooting” as a shooting that injured or killed four or more people, not including the shooter.